 Unlike other types of Master’s programmes, the M.Eng. degree is a bit special because it means different things depending on the country where you are studying it.
 In the UK, a Master of Engineering is actually an integrated programme which takes 4 years to complete, to which you can apply once you finish high school or after a Bachelor’s.

 In the rest of the world, the M.Eng. degree is a 2-year programme, following a Bachelor’s.
 Either way, an M.Eng. is typically only available in Engineering or Tech-related study areas.
-So, it makes sense the requirements for applying to an M.Eng can different form other degree types.
+So, it makes sense the requirements for applying to an M.Eng can be different form other degree types.

 Choose the right Master of Engineering abroad